amorimguilh/stockchat/README.md

   7) On the third powershell instance change the directory to: <clonned solution path>\JobsityExam\Source\RabbitMqWorker
   8) Run the command 'dotnet run'.
   9) On the fourth powershell instance change the directory to: <clonned solution path>\JobsityExam\Source\frontend
+ 10) Run the command 'npm install'
- 10) Run the command 'npm start'.
+ 11) Run the command 'npm start'.

 The Application should be available at localhost:4200